 By Marlon Stepp, Director, LEED GA, CEM

-However in 2021, along with other COVID relief bills, the passing of the Consolidated Appropriations Act made Section 179D permanent.
-The tax incentive is advantageous for new construction projects, as well as any updates and retrofits of existing buildings, but comes with a variety of requirements and for even the experienced accountant, it can be difficult to claim.
+However, in 2021, along with other COVID relief bills, the passing of the Consolidated Appropriations Act made Section 179D permanent.
+The tax incentive is advantageous for new construction projects and any updates and retrofits of existing buildings.
+Still, it comes with a variety of requirements, and for even the experienced accountant, it can be difficult to claim.

 What is it?

-Section 179D deduction encourages new construction projects, and updates of retrofits to existing buildings, to include energy-efficient improvements in their design.
-The credit is usually taken by the commercial building owner, but in some cases, can be divided between contractors allocated by the public entity.
+Section 179D deduction encourages new construction projects and updates of retrofits to existing buildings to include energy-efficient improvements in their design.
+The commercial building owner usually takes the credit, but in some cases, it can be divided between contractors allocated by the public entity.

 Some of the areas for energy-efficient improvements include:

 These can be applied to commercial, industrial, and some four-story or higher residential buildings.
 Because the tax credit offers a deduction of up to $1.80 per square foot in buildings meeting the requirements, the federal government hopes that the incentive will lower the average consumption of energy in U.S. commercial buildings.